-The Met Office has a probabilistic weather pattern forecast tool called Decider.
+The Met Office has a probabilistic weather pattern forecasting tool called Decider.
 This forecasting tool assigns ensemble members to the closest matching pattern definition, from the set of 30 only.
 Ensemble member assignments are carried out separately for each day in the forecast period, allowing short-lived (transitionary) weather patterns to be identified.

 Forecast probabilities are based on the number of ensemble members assigned to each pattern.
 Probabilities for the set of 8 patterns are derived by aggregating up probabilities from each of the 30 patterns, depending on which of the 8 patterns they are mapped to.

 These forecasts are used routinely by Met Office meteorologists to assist them in producing Long range weather forecast.
 The new weather patterns have also been trialled with a range of customers, who use the information on expected impacts associated with specific weather patterns in their planning.

 In this forecast example, the probability of each pattern occurring at each lead time is given out to 15 days.
 High probabilities have a darker background shading to help identify periods of high forecast confidence.